 A false ground or bootleg ground involves using a jumper wire to connect the ground screw and the neutral screw on a receptacle.
-This is done to trick the hand held testers most inspectors use to check for open grounds.
+False grounds will fool the handheld testers most inspectors use to check for open grounds.hair loss

-This is a common trick used by misinformed do-it-yourselfers and some clueless handy men.
-The reason it is done is to disguise an ungrounded two wire electrical circuit and make it appear to be a grounded circuit.
+This is a common trick used by misinformed do-it-yourselfers and some clueless handymen.
+False grounds disguise an ungrounded two-wire electrical circuit and make it appear to be a grounded circuit.

-The third wire that would normally protect the unsuspecting user is now part of the electrical circuit and a short may not be detected until the user is shocked.
+The third wire that would typically protect the unsuspecting user is now part of the electrical circuit, and a short may not be detected until the user is shocked.
 A false ground or bootleg ground is a definite safety issue.

-Even more dangerous is using a false grounds or bootleg ground on a ground fault circuit interrupter (GFCI) receptacle.
-The National Electrical Code (NEC) allows existing two wire electrical circuits to use GFCI receptacles and GFCI circuit breakers to protect older wiring.
+Even more dangerous is using false grounds or bootleg ground on a ground fault circuit interrupter (GFCI) receptacle.
+The National Electrical Code (NEC) allows existing two-wire electrical circuits to use GFCI receptacles and GFCI circuit breakers to protect older wiring.

-A GFCI receptacle will indicate an open ground when tested and will not trip using the standard hand held tester.
-For the same reasons as above many times a false ground is used to trick the GFCI into testing as grounded.
+WHEN TESTED, a GFCI receptacle will indicate an open ground and will not trip using the standard handheld tester.
+For the same reasons as above, a false ground is used to trick the GFCI into testing as grounded.

-This is totally unnecessary since the GFCI checks the circuit 30 to 40 times a second for any difference in current flow.
-The ground wire is not an integral part of the GFCI and serves a completely different purpose.
+This is unnecessary since the GFCI checks the circuit 30 to 40 times a second for any difference in current flow.
+The ground wire is not an integral part of the GFCI and serves an entirely different purpose.

-The proper repair for existing two wire ungrounded circuits is;
+The proper repair for the existing two-wire ungrounded circuits is;

-- Use a three prong receptacle protected by a GFCI breaker in the circuit breaker panel
+- Use a three-prong receptacle protected by a GFCI breaker in thehttps://hawleyhomeinspectionsllc.com/warranty/ circuit breaker panel

 Remember ungrounded GFCI protected receptacles are required to be marked as such.